franciscorafart/learning-notes/comptia/1-motherboards.md

 A motherboard model will only support a limited number of CPUs.
 CPU socket has a square shape.
 When installed, CPU is covered by thermal paste, heat sink and fan.

 ### System memory slots
-- Used to add RAM, temporary memory for the execution of programs.
+- Used to add RAM, temporary memory for the execution of programs, in-data use, and system kernell
 - DIMM Dual Inline memory moue slots.

 ## Adapter connectors